-Let's continue our exploration of the model.
+Let's now continue our exploration of the provided abstractions.
 The areas in our first game are a little dark.
-To remedy this, we're going to unveil the notion of a grid associated with an area (AreaBehavior), as well as the Background class.
-The latter will give the grids in question a slightly less sidereal look.
+To remedy this, we're going to unveil the notion of grid attached to an area (AreaBehavior), as well as the Background class.
+The latter will attach to the grids in question a slightly less sidereal look.